spiffe/spiffe/standards/JWT-SVID.md

 The `exp` claim MUST be set, and validators MUST reject tokens without this claim.
 Implementers are encouraged to keep the validity period as small as is reasonably possible, however this specification does not set any hard upper limits on its value.

 ## 4. Token Signing and Validation
-JWT-SVID signing and validation semantics are the same as regular JWTs.
-Validators MUST ensure that the `alg` header is set to `RS256` before processing.
+JWT-SVID signing and validation semantics are the same as regular JWTs/JWSs.
+Validators MUST ensure that the `alg` header is set to a supported value before processing.

 JWT-SVID signatures are computed and validated following the steps outlined in [RFC 7515 section 7][2].
 The `aud` and `exp` claims MUST be present and processed according to [RFC 7519][1] sections [4.1.3][3] and [4.1.4][4].
 Validators receiving tokens without the `aud` and `exp` claims set MUST reject the token.